MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/android-migration-guide.md

 During the second half of 2024, new Team Android Device firmware will be released which will support the migration to AOSP Management for currently deployed devices as well as any new Teams Device deployments.
 When the firmware update is made available from Teams Admin Center, it will be available as a manual update to allow time to migrate slowly.
 These steps will provide the guidance for how to update your devices through Teams Admin Center:

-1. Login to Teams Admin Center with an account with Teams device administrator permissions: [https://admin.teams.microsoft.com/](https://admin.teams.microsoft.com/)
+1. Sign in to Teams Admin Center with an account with Teams device administrator permissions: [https://admin.teams.microsoft.com/](https://admin.teams.microsoft.com/)

 1. Select __Teams__ __devices__